omeka/omeka-s-enduser/docs/content/items.md

 ![item set tab with no item sets assigned](contentfiles/items_itemset.png)

+### Sites
+Select sites to which to add your items.
+If there are sites which have "auto-assign new items" turned on in their settings, you can use this tab to remove this item from those sites.

 ### Thumbnail
 By default, Omeka S will use the topmost media to generate a thumbnail for the item.
 If you want to use a non-media image for the thumbnail for an item you can set it here.